-Hours: 3 Course Frequency: Offered when student interest and faculty availability allow Prerequisite(s): None
+Course Frequency: Offered when student interest and faculty availability allow

 This course provides a study of the basic principles of federal income tax, concentrating on individual taxpayers, business taxpayers, and investors as taxpayers.
 Particular emphasis is placed on the use of the Internal Revenue Code and federal tax regulations.
 Topics include items of inclusion and exclusion from gross income, deductions from gross income, capital gains and losses, basic tax accounting, and the identification of income to the appropriate taxpayer.